israelbond/EVE-escapes/README.md

 The files used in this project are Python3.6 with Networkx library, CSS, HTML, JavaScript, while using JSON files for formatted input.

+## Acknowledgments

+* Shout out to po huit and his github for putting together a json dump of the eve universe.
+* Shout out to Networkx for putting having such an easy to use graph and algorithms.
+* A final thanks to the https://github.com/zKillboard/RedisQ for putting together the website for getting zkill data.